 However, solely writing code to build an Angular application could later down the road lead to performance issues and slow loading times.
-Working with the latest features from the framework and diligently reorganizing project structure, files and code are just a few of the actions developers can do to optimize overall performance.
-Today’s high expectations for lightning fast load times demand developers to pay attention to other areas, like build and deploy time, code enhancement techniques, and operational strategies to monitor an app’s metrics during runtime in order to improve an applications performance.
+Working with the latest features from the framework and diligently reorganizing project structure, files and code are just a few of the actions that developers carry out to optimize overall performance.
+Today’s high expectations for lightning-fast load times demand developers to pay attention to other areas, like build and deploy time, code enhancement techniques, and operational strategies to monitor an app’s metrics during runtime in order to improve an applications performance.

 Issues when Determining Application Performance and Load Times

 Since Angular is a modern typescript-based framework that offers dynamic web pages, it provides some challenges in monitoring its performance and load time.
 It is troublesome to accurately measure when new content is rendered on the page because SPAs do not trigger new navigation in the browser once the web page has loaded.
 Therefore, HTTP-monitoring tools (and also API monitoring tools) will not provide significant metrics to optimize load times since Angular does not trigger new browser requests to the server.

 Tools to Optimize Load Times